istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 ## Where the Savings Are Coming From

 Ambient mesh was designed to minimize resource requirements for users in their Kubernetes clusters.
-To explain how ambient does this, we must first clarify allocation versus utilization.
+To explain how ambient does this, we must first clarify _allocation_ versus _utilization_.
 When deploying a Kubernetes cluster, nodes determine the overall capacity of the cluster and customer deployments, and pods are an allocation of that capacity.
 Utilization is a measure of how well this is done.
 As an architecture, sidecars interfere with effective utilization as they:

 - Define a high minimum for allocation at any scale
 - Can strand capacity by reserving more than is needed